Annaxs/Annaxs/README.md

 Cloud Engineer at **FICO** building and operating **large-scale event-driven systems** on Kubernetes.

-Focused on **streaming infrastructure, observability, and production reliability** — working across Apache Pulsar, Kafka, and AWS-based distributed environments.
+Focused on **streaming infrastructure, observability, and reliability engineering** across Apache Pulsar, Kafka, and AWS.

 <br/>